 Amanda: Easy!
 Red Cup Pinky Up.
 Duh!

-Steph: I think when guys try to hit on me and try to impress me with music knowledge then when they figure out that I’m the DJ, they are put in their place real fast.
+Steph: I think when guys try to hit on me and try to impress me with music knowledge than when they figure out that I’m the DJ, they are put in their place real fast.
+I’ve even had some guys then try to further impress me by offering me some advice on different dj equipment for sale, and what I should be using instead, etc. How can people actually try to act more knowledgeable than the person that actually DJ’s for a living?!

-Amanda: There are too many bad lines to count, but one in particular I do remember: When out at a club when I first moved to L.A., I was waiting to buy a drink and they guy next to me asked “What are you drinking?”
+Amanda: There are too many bad lines to count, but one, in particular, I do remember: When out at a club when I first moved to L.A., I was waiting to buy a drink and they guy next to me asked “What are you drinking?”
 I thought he was being polite and I said, “I’m not sure yet…still deciding…you?”
 To which he replied, “right now-vodka tonic, but my drink of choice would be your bath water.”
+It is not hard for guys to at least find decent pick-up lines, especially with it being as simple as checking out sites like https://www.knowledgeformen.com/the-ultimate-guide-to-good-pick-up-lines/.
+Understandably, not everyone likes pick up lines, but at least make them good if you’re going to try and impress someone.
 I was embarrassed for him and grossed out at the same time.

 What drives you crazy about the music industry today?
 If you each could change one thing about it in hopes of making it better, what would it be and why do you think that change is necessary?